-Accurate Tarot, Psychic,and Clairvoyant Readings
+Accurate Tarot, Palmistry, Mediumship & Psychic Readings

 This style of Gypsy table is called the "Gypsies Cat"

 The legs unscrew for storage,as they were stored in the gypsy Vardo, and also carried around by hand to fayres and fetes,they are assembled in seconds, for readings.
-They usually have a velvet cover , as the cards must not be laid on wood, but cloth, by tradition.

 click here to go back to previous page